 With some plants diversifying their plastic molding into making a wider variety of products, particularly for the food and medical industries, the right formulation for the job can quickly become a collection of various brands and duplicative solutions.
 If you’re trying to switch back and forth from the production requirements for medical parts and ice cream containers to parts for automobiles, it can lead to problems.

 The answer is to use a family of chemical solutions and best practices demanded by the most restrictive requirements.
-One solution employed by numerous molders is to adopt the practice of switching over to all NSF-registered products.
+One solution employed by numerous molders is to adopt the practice of switching over to all NSF-certified products.
 Rust preventives that are allowed on the auto side don’t necessarily work for the medical side.
 Simplify your options and go with the higher-grade products.
 The prevention of one mistake is enough to make this practice worthwhile.

 4. Overlooking the Risk of Abrasions and Scratches